How I would free my daughter with Aspergers

 9. I would expose her to life.
-I would not keep her safe from anything or anyone.
 I would teach her all is okay.
 But I would not take her where she chose not to go.
 If she was demolished in spirit in a social environment, I would not expose her over and over again.
 She is not lacking in her ability to associate with others and be in ‘public’ places.
 She knows the rules, she knows the game.
 What she is ‘lacking’ is the blindfold to pretend she is someone she is not in order to be falsely accepted by others pretending to be someone they are not.
 She recognizes the soul-eyes of the ones weeping and the bleeding pierced hearts.
 The sorrow is everywhere, and the heart-songs are locked away in over-burdened spirits, so lost upon self their suffering seizes the very encasement of my seeing daughter.
 And here she is rocked in so much confusion and pain, she longs for escape and safety.
 Returning her again and again to a place of non-awareness and imaginary games does nothing to lift her or gather her from one skill-level to another; it only reminds her, the over-exposure to the ways of the world, how very different, lost and alone she feels.

 10. I would connect her to all awakened souls, so deemed awakened by her, more so than me.
 Whether this be the towering trees, the preacher on the street, the homeless man, the priest, or the Buddhist on the corner, or the birds in the garden, I would take her there.
 I would take her into the deep philosophical teachings of ancient scriptures of all denominations and let her find the interwoven connections.
 I would teach her through example to love all unconditionally, to accept all unconditionally, to erase dogma and the illusion of how things have to be.
 I would teach her through my very being that she is such a joy and gift to the world and that to let her fly through the removal of my own blinders is to me my own greatest gift to all.
 I would recognize I can never accept my daughter until I accept the completeness of my self, and in turn, accept the completion in her.
 Once accepted, my own perception of the world shall grant my daughter the freedom she brought upon me.
 The release of the self-afflicted self to the service of all.
 Here I would teach her, through my own being, that her gift shall serve the world, and in so serving the world, she shall be eternally free.